-The Group also reports geographical segments in which FEU campuses are located.
+Also, the Group reports geographical segments in which campuses of FEU schools are located.

 7.2 Segment Assets and Liabilities

 Segment assets include all operating assets used by a segment and consist principally of operating cash and cash equivalents, trade and other receivables, AFS financial assets, real estate held-for-sale, investment property, and property and equipment.